AdaCore/spark2014/docs/develguide/translation_why3.rst

       (attr__tag a = Child.__tag /\ attr__tag b = Child.__tag) ->
          __dispatch_eq Child.__tag a b =
             Child.user_eq  (Child.of_base a) (Child.of_base b)

+The ``__dispatch_eq`` function and its axioms are generated in a separate module (see ``Why.Atree.Modules.E_Dispatch_Eq_Module``).
+This prevents the tool from seeing the defining axiom of the dispatching equality while checking potential overriddings of the primitive equality.

 Wrapper types for Relaxed_Initialization
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^